 All services are configured in the

 docker-compose.yml file which is attached to the project.
-You can clone the repository and run
+Meanwhile, you can clone the repository and run

 The example configuration is based on the documentation.
-All sensitive and configurable properties will be passed as environmental variables.
+I store all sensitive and configurable properties as environmental variables.
 In the same directory as the

 docker-compose.yaml resides, create the file that contains the default values for the environment:

 Run Elasticsearch with Docker

 The container config is shown in the following snippet from the